swarmdog/ElinMods/ElinUnderworldSimulator/docs/sdd/04_farming_and_smoking.md

 ### 4.2.2 Custom SourceObj Entries for Drug Herbs

 Each plantable drug herb requires a row in the mod's `SourceObj` sheet (or injected via Harmony).
 These define the growth system, tile graphics, harvest item, and growth parameters.
+Asset generation and integration must also be included and we always prefer to have mod content in a source card (see SkyreaderGuild for examples and inspiration).

 **SourceObj column reference** (from `SourceObj.Row`):